dougeby/IntuneDocs/intune/vpp-apps-ios.md

 > [!Note]
 > It is not recommended to assign VPP apps to Kiosk-mode devices using the VPP user licensing.

-## Revoking app licenses and deleting tokens
+## Revoking app licenses

-You can revoke all associated iOS volume-purchase program (VPP) app licenses based on a given device, user, or app.
+You can revoke all associated iOS or macOS volume-purchase program (VPP) app licenses based on a given device, user, or app.
+But there are some differences between iOS and macOS platforms.

+### Revoking app licenses on iOS
 You can notify users when an app is no longer assigned to them.
-Revoking an app license will not uninstall the related VPP app from the device.
+But revoking an app license will not uninstall the related VPP app from the device.
 To uninstall a VPP app and reclaim an app license assigned to a user or device, you must change the assignment action to **Uninstall**.
 When you remove an app that was assigned to a user, Intune reclaims the user or device license and uninstalls the app from the device.
 The reclaimed license count will be reflected in **Licensed Apps** node in the **App** workload​ of Intune.
-Once an VPP app has been uninstall and the app license has been reclaimed, you can choose to assign the app license to another user or device.
+Once a VPP app has been uninstalled and the app license has been reclaimed, you can choose to assign the app license to another user or device.

+### Revoking app licenses on macOS
+Revoking an app license does not uninstall the VPP app from the device.
+When you revoke an app license that was assigned to a user, Intune reclaims the user or device license.
+The macOS app with revoked license remains usable on the device, but cannot be updated until a license is reassigned to the user or device.
+According to Apple, such apps are removed after a 30-day grace period.
+However, Apple does not provide a means for Intune to remove the app using **Uninstall** assignment action.
+But you can choose to assign the reclaimed app license to another user or device.

 >[!NOTE]
->Intune will retrieve all user licensed iOS VPP apps licenses when an employee leaves the company and is no longer part of the AAD groups.
+>Intune will retrieve both iOS and macOS user licensed VPP app licenses when an employee leaves the company and is no longer part of the AAD groups.

+## Deleting VPP tokens
 <!-- 820879 -->
-You can delete an iOS Volume Purchasing Program (VPP) token using the console.
+You can delete an Apple Volume Purchasing Program (VPP) token using the console.
 This may be necessary when you have duplicate instances of a VPP token.
 Deleting a token will also delete any associated apps and assignment.
 However, deleting a token does not revoke app licenses or uninstall apps.

 >[!NOTE]
 >Intune cannot revoke app licenses after a token has been deleted.